josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️⚔️_the_orientalism_is_mindblowing.md

 be when you have it spelled out what would be the natural reaction to that contempt, should those to whom you have held it not actively choose to display restraint or mercy?

-all racism is osychological vulnerability; it is fear.
+all racism is psychological vulnerability; it is fear.

 this was a case study.